 Within the scope of the amount of afforestation donations received by the Foundation during the year, it is aimed to achieve a minimum of 70% success at the end of 3 years in each field by conducting field research, sapling planting, maintenance and completion planting in areas where sufficient success cannot be established.

-The first memorial forest in the project was established in Ankara in 1994.
-Between 1994 and 2021, 22.3 million saplings were planted in 244 different sites on an area of over 19 thousand hectares (the size of 27 thousand football fields).
+The first memorial forest project was established in Ankara in 1994.
+Between 1994 and 2022, over 17 million saplings were planted in 265 different areas, covering an area of over 16,000 hectares (the size of 22,400 football fields).